Compressing Communication in Distributed Protocols: Introduction

 This problem was first formulated and studied by Ben-Or and Linial \cite{BenOrL85}.
 In the case of static adversaries, collective coin-flipping is well studied and almost matching upper and lower bounds are known \cite{Feige99,RussellSZ02}, whereas the case of adaptive adversaries has received much less attention.
 Ben-Or and Linial \cite{BenOrL85} showed that the majority protocol (in which each party sends a uniformly random bit and the output of the protocol is the majority of the bits sent) is resilient to $\Theta(\sqrt{n})$ adaptive corruptions.
 Furthermore, they conjectured that this protocol is optimal, that is, they conjectured that any coin-flipping protocol is resilient to at most $O(\sqrt{n})$ adaptive corruptions.
 Shortly afterwards, Lichtenstein, Linial and Saks \cite{LichtensteinLS89} proved the conjecture for protocols in which each party is allowed to send only \emph{one} bit.
 Very recently, Goldwasser, Kalai and Park~\cite{GoldwasserKP15} proved a different special-case of the aforementioned conjecture: any \emph{symmetric} (many-bit) one-round collective coin-flipping protocol\footnote{A symmetric protocol $\Pi$ is one that is oblivious to the order of its inputs: namely, for any permutation $\pi\colon[n]\to [n]$ of the parties, it holds that $\Pi(r_1,\dots,r_n) = \Pi(r_{\pi(1)},\dots, r_{\pi(n)} )$.} is resilient to at most $\widetilde{O}(\sqrt{n})$ adaptive corruptions.
 Despite all this effort, proving a general lower bound, or constructing a collective coin-flipping protocol that is resilient to at least $\omega(\sqrt{n})$ adaptive corruptions, remains an intriguing open problem.

 The result of \cite{LichtensteinLS89} suggests that when seeking for a collective coin-flipping protocol that is resilient to at least $\omega(\sqrt{n})$ adaptive corruptions, to focus on protocols that consist of many communication rounds, or protocols in which parties send long messages.
-Our main result (\Cref{lemma:many2few}) is that long messages are not needed in adaptively secure coin-flipping protocols with $\poly(n)$ rounds, and messages of length $\polylog(n)$ suffice.
-This is true more generally for leader election protocols, and for selection protocols where the output comes from a universe of size at most quasi-polynomial in~$n$.
+Our main result (\Cref{lemma:many2few} below) is that long messages are not needed in adaptively secure coin-flipping protocols with $\poly(n)$ rounds, and messages of length $\polylog(n)$ suffice.\footnote{Note that if one could show that these $\polylog(n)$ bits can be sent bit by bit sequentially, then using the lower bound of \cite{LichtensteinLS89}, we could obtain that any collective coin flipping protocol in which each player sends $O(1)$ messages is resilient to at most $\sqrt{n\cdot \polylog(n)}$ adaptive corruptions.
+However, in the adaptive setting it is not clear that security is preserved if messages are sent bit by bit.} This is true more generally for leader election protocols, and for selection protocols where the output comes from a universe of size at most quasi-polynomial in~$n$.